pygbe/pygbe/paper.md

 biomolecular electrostatics and nanoparticle plasmonics using the boundary integral method.

-This PyGBe release makes the followign contributions:
+This PyGBe release makes the following contributions:
 (1) it updates the exisiting library presented in @DCooper2016 to Python 3, (2) it introduces a new capability to solve problems in nanoplasmonics, and (3) it includes better regression tests using pytest and a redesign of the convergence tests.